msft-mirror-aosp/platform.external.autotest/docs/coding-style.md

-# Coding style for autotest in Chrome OS / Android / Brillo
+# Coding style for autotest in ChromeOS / Android / Brillo
 These rules elaborate on, but rarely deviate from PEP-8.
 When in doubt, go with PEP-8.